 - Are face masks required to be worn on campus?

-For students who do not have access to internet or a computer, necessary for the completion of your programs, the SAL remains open on a very limited basis where physical distancing is in effect.
+For students who do not have access to the internet or a computer, necessary for the completion of your programs, the SAL is open Monday to Friday, 9 am – 5 pm.
 Please advise your Dean if you do not have access to a computer, required for your online studies.

 Loyalist will share details about future on-campus and virtual experiences through which prospective students can explore Loyalist’s programs, learning spaces, student life, student services and more through the College’s social media channels, Instagram, Twitter and Facebook.